 For a feeling of how life was not so long ago in the Emirates—before oil brought in all that money—spend a night or two out in the desert.
 I can arrange for a private tented camp and a traditional performance, or (if you can’t live without air-conditioning) there are several desert resorts that have a more authentic feel than the rest.
 You can take camel and horse rides by day, learning about the plants and wildlife that grow in the desert.
-I prefer the deserts of Abu Dhabi, which are only about an hour from Dubai but far prettier, with much larger dunes and orange-hued sand.
+I prefer the deserts of Abu Dhabi, which are only about two hours from Dubai but far prettier, with much larger dunes and orange-hued sand.

 Many stopover travelers see only a superficial version of Dubai’s famous architecture and shopping.
 What I arrange goes into much more depth: Imagine not just gazing up at some of the world’s most famous modern skyscrapers, but actually a tour inside areas not normally accessible to the public, or visiting local designers’ boutiques (not the major malls that more tourists visit) with a fashion insider.

 Located in Al Fahidi Fort, the oldest building in Dubai, the Dubai Museum provides a quick overview of the emirate’s history and development—for less than $1.
 It’s a nice stop when visiting sites in the Dubai creek area, such as the traditional Al Bastakiya neighborhood and the gold and spice souks.